adore/daylight/doc/develop.md

    and `where`)
 4. A class_name in all three `author`, `commenters`, and `suppressed_comments`

-ActiveResource will not be able to resolve these options without using the model-associations, because it:
+ActiveResource will not be able to resolve these associations correctly without using the model-based associations, because it:
 * Cannot determine endpoint or correct class to instanciate
 * Uses the wrong lookup key (in through associations and foreign key option)
 * Conditions will not be supplied in the request